-In today’s job market, having a polished resume is a way to impress a potential employer because it helps you “get your foot in the door” before the interview process begins.
+In today’s job market, having a polished resume is the best way to impress a potential employer because it helps you “get your foot in the door” before the interview process begins.
 If you don’t have a solid resume that highlights your academic accomplishments and work experience, it will be nearly impossible for you to stand out from the other applicants applying for the same position.
 Your resume is your chance to let employers know what you can offer them and why you are the best fit for the job, so a mediocre resume lessens the chance that you will get a callback.
 You should think of your resume as an advertisement because it showcases your skills and qualifications.

-You should never assume that having a good resume will guarantee you a position because it is rare for employers to hire someone based on their impression of the applicant’s resume.
-This is precisely why it is important to be familiar with the interview process because you want to market yourself as best you can, but it will be difficult for you to do that if you are unprepared or overwhelmed.
+You should never assume that having a good resume will guarantee you a position because it is rare for employers to hire someone based on their impression of the applicant’s resume alone.
+This is precisely why it is important to be familiar with the interview process because you want to market yourself as best you can, but it will be difficult for you to do that if you are unprepared.
 Before an interview, familiarize yourself with the common questions that employers ask and practice your responses in advance.
 In an interview, the employer is looking to substantiate your resume, and see if the information you have presented on the page is accurate and supported by the answers you give during the questioning process.